RunLLM/gitbook/api-reference/sdk-reference/package-aqueduct/aqueduct.client.md

 **Returns**:

-  A github integration object linked to the repo and branch.
+  A github resource object linked to the repo and branch.

 <a id="aqueduct.client.Client.create_param"></a>